ToadNetwork/Docs/guides/how-to-create-a-token.md

 {% hint style="success" %}
 Congrats!
 You have now created your own token.
 You can now launch a [presale on PADSwap](how-to-launch-a-token.md) so that your community can get your token and stake on your tokens [DPLP farm](../products/farms/dplp-farms.md).
 {% endhint %}

+{% hint style="info" %}
+If the same token configuration was verified previously, your token contract will also show up as verified.
+If your tokens contract does not show as verified in the block explorer, please contact a member of the [core team](../project/team.md).
+{% endhint %}